A chain is a set of processes with its own properties like scheduling, notifications, dependencies, outputs, etc.

 Then, we assign the returned resultset by the MySQL SELECT query as an object array with the PROCESS_EXEC_DATA_OUTPUT value, as part of the property output_iterable.
 This way we are announcing this process will return an iterable output.

 Now we are going to define the iterable chain "send-mail-to-user"

 Here we can see some properties that the chain needs to iterate.
 First of all we have the dependencies on the depends_chains property.

-An iterable chain must depends on the process from the "mother chain" whom it iterates.
+An iterable chain must depends on the process from the "parent chain" whom it iterates.

 With the iterable property we can choose if we want to iterate over in series or parallel:

 With the input property we can assign the properties of each object returned by de mother's process array.

 Now, we can use these values anywhere in our iterable chain:

 In the example